 We always put your needs first, and now is no exception.
-If you are quarantined while on assignment by the facility due to possible exposure to COVID-19, you will be paid in full for up to 14 days of quarantine.
+Vaccinated or unvaccinated, if you are quarantined by the facility due to possible exposure to COVID-19 while at work, and you meet the conditions below, you will be paid up to $1,400 per week for up to 14 days of quarantine.
 Our team at Host Healthcare is committed to taking care of you, so you can take care of our communities.

 Currently, there are no restrictions on travel between states.